SoCXin/doc/docs/level/espressif32/kits-edu.rst

 Default protocol is ``esptool``

-You can change upload protocol using :ref:`projectconf_upload_protocol` option:
+You can change upload protocol using :ref:`mcs51` option:

 .. code-block:: ini